ruben-nithyaganesh/AVC-Project/README.md

 68. Do the exact same as you did for the “robot” application, with the “robot.o” file

-69. Go to your desktop, and double click “Geany” to start geany

-70. Towards the top left, there should be a “Open” button with a picture of a folder, click on it

-71. In the window that appears, on the left hand side, yet again find your (C:) drive and click on it

-72. Find the “Project” folder and double click on it

-73. Find the “AVC_robot” folder and double click on it

-74. Find the “robot.cpp” file and click on it once

-75. In the bottom right corner of the window, click open

-76. In the same top bar that the “Open” button was located, find the “Build” button with a picture of a brick

-77. Click on the arrow next to it

-78. In the drop down menu, click on “Set Build Commands”, this should open a new window

-79. There will be a number of boxes, under the “Independent commands” subtitle, find the first box named “Make”

-80. To the right of that box, there should be a textbox that says “make”

-81. Delete the contents of this text box, and instead type “mingw32-make” (Do not include the quotation marks)

-82. In the bottom right hand corner of the window, click ok

-83. Find the “Build” button again and click the arrow next to it

-84. In the drop down menu click “Make All”

-85. When the console log on the bottom says “Compilation Completed”, minimise Geany

-86. Go back into the “Project” folder

-87. Double click on “AVC_server”

-88. Scroll down until you find “server3” application

-89. Double click on it to open the maze window

-90. Go back into the “AVC_server” window

-91. Go back into the “Project” folder

-92. Double click on “AVC_robot”

-93. Double click on “robot” application

-94. Find the server maze window that opened when you double clicked “server3” application, the robot should be traversing the maze

-95. If you want to open a different maze, got back into the “Project” folder, and then double click on “AVC_server”

-96. Find “config.txt” and double click it to open it in notepad

-97. When notepad opens, the first line should say “mazeFile,core.txt”

-98. To change to a completion, and then a challenge map, simply replace “core.txt” with “completion.txt”, or “challenge.txt” Repeat steps 86 - 94
+69. Go back into the "Project" folder

+70. Double click on the "AVC_server" folder

+71. scroll down until you find the "server3" application, and the "server3.o" file

+72. Right click on each of them, and in the drop down menu select delete

+73. Go back to the "All Downloads Needed folder" and double click on files

+74. double click on "Server makefile"

+75. Click and hold on "makefile" and drag and drop it into the "AVC_sever" folder you should currently be in.
+When prompted by a pop up window if you want to replace the file, click "yes"

+76. Go to your desktop, and double click “Geany” to start geany

+77. Towards the top left, there should be a “Open” button with a picture of a folder, click on it

+78. In the window that appears, on the left hand side, yet again find your (C:) drive and click on it

+79. Find the “Project” folder and double click on it

+80. Find the "AVC_server" folder and double click on it

+81. Find the "server3.cpp" file and click on it once

+82. In the bottom right hand corner of the window click open

+83. In the same top bar that the "Open" button was located, find the "Build" button with a picture of a brick

+84. Click on the arrow next to it

+85. In the drop down menu, click on “Set Build Commands”, this should open a new window

+86. There will be a number of boxes, under the “Independent commands” subtitle, find the first box named “Make”

+87. To the right of that box, there should be a textbox that says “make”

+88. Delete the contents of this text box, and instead type “mingw32-make” (Do not include the quotation marks)

+89. In the bottom right hand corner of the window, click ok

+90. Find the “Build” button again and click the arrow next to it

+91. In the drop down menu click “Make All”

+92. Wait for the console on the bottom to state "compilation finisheed"

+93. Towards the top left, there should be a “Open” button with a picture of a folder, click on it

+94. In the window that appears, on the left hand side, yet again find your (C:) drive and click on it

+95. Find the “Project” folder and double click on it

+96. Find the “AVC_robot” folder and double click on it

+97. Find the “robot.cpp” file and click on it once

+98. In the bottom right corner of the window, click open

+99. In the same top bar that the “Open” button was located, find the “Build” button with a picture of a brick

+100. Click on the arrow next to it

+101. In the drop down menu click “Make All”

+102. When the console log on the bottom says “Compilation Completed”, minimise Geany

+103. Go back into the “Project” folder

+104. Double click on “AVC_server”

+105. Scroll down until you find “server3” application

+106. Double click on it to open the maze window

+107. Go back into the “AVC_server” window

+108. Go back into the “Project” folder

+109. Double click on “AVC_robot”

+110. Double click on “robot” application

+111. Find the server maze window that opened when you double clicked “server3” application, the robot should be traversing the maze

+112. If you want to open a different maze, got back into the “Project” folder, and then double click on “AVC_server”

+113. Find “config.txt” and double click it to open it in notepad

+114. When notepad opens, the first line should say “mazeFile,core.txt”

+115. To change to a completion, and then a challenge map, simply replace “core.txt” with “completion.txt”, or “challenge.txt” Repeat steps 93 - 111